 The Kingmaker’s coming to us

-Earlier this year, The Kingmaker premiered at CCP theater.
+In May 2020, The Kingmaker premiered at CCP theater.
 It was only for a few days and, had it not been for social media, I wouldn’t have even known it was showing on our shores.
 I had heard about the film, of course, but I had resigned myself to the idea that I wouldn’t be able to see it (at least, not legally).